The $\nu_{R}$-philic scalar dark matter: Viability as a DM candidate

 where $x\equiv m_{\phi}/T$ and $K_{1,2}$ are modified Bessel functions.
 The ratio $K_{1}(x)/K_{2}(x)$ approaches $x/2$ and $1$ in the $x\to0$ and $x\to\infty$ limits, respectively.
 To satisfy $\tau_{\phi}>\tau_{{\rm univ}}$, we require $\Gamma_{\phi\to2\nu_{L}}<\tau_{{\rm univ}}^{-1}\sim H_{0}$ where $H_{0}$ is the Hubble parameter today.
 Due to $H_{0}\ll H$ in the early universe and $K_{1}(x)/K_{2}(x)<1$, we always have $C_{2\nu_{L}\to\phi}\ll Hn_{\phi}^{{\rm eq}}$, which implies that the production rate is negligibly small.
 Alternatively, one could see this by performing an integration similar to Eq.~\eqref{eq:-9} for $C_{2\nu_{L}\to\phi}$.
 The resulting yield of $\phi$ is much lower than that from Eq.~\eqref{eq:-9}.
 The same conclusion also holds for any other inverse decay processes, as long as $\tau_{\phi}>\tau_{{\rm univ}}$ is imposed.

 Two-to-two scattering processes such as $2\nu_{L}\to2\phi$ or $2\ell\to2\phi$ should have lower production rates than the aforementioned inverse decay processes because adding extra $\phi$ legs to the Feynman diagrams of the latter generates exactly the diagrams of these two-to-two processes.
+This is based on the general argument of power counting of $y$, which could be invalid in the presence of helicity suppression.
+Nevertheless, by analyzing the effective operators responsible for this process, one can see that these processes are indeed negligible for the cosmological evolution of $\phi$.

-In fact, at high temperatures above $m_{R}$, no two-to-two scattering processes can be more efficient than $LH\leftrightarrow\nu_{R}\phi$ and $2\nu_{R}\leftrightarrow2\phi$ which involve the minimal number of $y$ or $y_{\nu}$ vertices.
+In fact, at high temperatures above $m_{R}$, no two-to-two scattering processes can be more efficient than $LH\leftrightarrow{\cal N}\phi$ and $2{\cal N}\leftrightarrow2\phi$ which involve the minimal number of $y$ or $y_{\nu}$ vertices.
 At low temperatures below $m_{R}$, one can integrate out $\nu_{R}$ and consider only effective operators.
 Taking $2\nu_{L}\leftrightarrow2\phi$ for example, after integrating out $\nu_{R}$, we obtain the effective operator:

 In analogy with the standard neutrino decoupling at $T\sim(G_{F}^{2}m_{\text{pl}})^{-1/3}$~\cite{Luo:2020sho}, we see that the effective interaction in Eq.~\eqref{eq:-21} implies a decoupling temperature at